Geographical Index > United States > Washington > Skamania County > Report # 1766|

 We were pressed for time; the afternoon was supposed to be spent in Portland doing some shopping and sight-seeing with our wives and kids.
 I took a couple of pictures and collected the scats.
 We put them in the freezer when we arrived back at my cousin's house.

 The pictures were developed that night, but they did not turn out very well.
-Track details, in particular, were washed out.
-The track was two of my cousin's hand spans in length, about sixteen inches.
-The impression made by the big toe (the track was of a left foot) is just to the right of the tip of my cousin's little finger in the photo.
+Track details, in particular, were washed out The track was two of my cousin's hand spans in length, about sixteen inches.

 Upon arriving back home in Oklahoma City, on Saturday, I began to search the Internet for Sasquatch-related sites.
 I found the BFRO and submitted a report.
 We requested confidentiality, which is why the report was not posted.